FullyAutonomous/BaoBun/README.md

 ### [Read the docs →](https://bun.com/docs)

-## What is Bun?
+## What is BaoBun?

-Bun is an all-in-one toolkit for JavaScript and TypeScript apps.
+BaoBun is an all-in-one toolkit for JavaScript and TypeScript apps.
 It ships as a single executable called `bun`.

 At its core is the _Bun runtime_, a fast JavaScript runtime designed as **a drop-in replacement for Node.js**.
 It's written in Zig and powered by JavaScriptCore under the hood, dramatically reducing startup times and memory usage.